aseemdeodhar/mortgager/README.md

   - **Home-owners** insurance – assumed at $1000 annually
   - **Condo fees** – applicable only to condominium sales, assumed at
     $1000 annually
+  - **Property Tax** - an annual percentage amount taxed on assessed property value dependent on the jurisdiction the unit is located in.

 ## Installation